garrandall/popular-music-data/tracks/workin--for-a-livin--huey-lewis-the-news.md

 Workin' for a livin', livin' and workin'
 I'm taking what they giving 'cause I'm working for a livin'.

-Ooh, workin' for a livin'
+Oh, workin' for a livin'
-Ooh, taking what they giving
+Oh, taking what they giving
-Ooh, workin' for a livin'
+Oh, workin' for a livin'
-Ooh, ooh
+Oh, oh

 Bus boy, bartender, ladies of the night
 Grease monkey, ex-junky, winner of the fight